Achievable logoAchievable logo

 Person(s) and/or entities designated to receive the death benefit upon the passing of the insured person

-Variable life insurance maintains a fixed premium payment schedule.
-The amount of the premium payment is determined when the contract is initially agreed upon, and the policyholder is required to make these payments over time.
-The policy lapses if premiums go unpaid, and a payout of the cash value (discussed below) minus any applicable fees is returned to the policyholder.
+Variable life insurance uses a fixed premium schedule.
+The premium amount is set when the contract is issued, and the policyholder is expected to make those payments over time.

 Variable life insurance builds cash value over time.
-For example, let’s assume a 30-year-old policyholder obtains $250,000 variable life insurance on themselves* with a fixed $200 monthly premium.
-In their younger years, the cost of the death benefit** (cost of insuring their life) might be $50 per month.
-In this example, the “extra” $150 would be considered cash value.
-The older the investor gets, the higher the death benefit cost and the lower the cash value contribution.
-At age 60, the death benefit could increase to $160 per month, allowing a reduced $40 monthly cash value contribution.
+For example, assume a 30-year-old policyholder obtains $250,000 variable life insurance on themselves* with a fixed $200 monthly premium.
+In their younger years, the cost of the death benefit** (the cost of insuring their life) might be $50 per month.
+In this example, the remaining $150 is treated as cash value.
+As the insured person gets older, the cost of insurance typically rises, which reduces the amount going toward cash value.
+At age 60, the death benefit cost could increase to $160 per month, leaving $40 per month to contribute to cash value.

 *A person buying life insurance on themselves would be considered both the insured person and the policyholder.